-Two years later, groundwater has again become acidic (pH of 6.2 and ORP of -106 mV.
-This suggests that the effective lifetimes of the NZVI and calcium carbonate were at or near its end while the longer acting EVO remediation amendment continued to degrade into fatty acids.
+Two years later in 2013, groundwater has again trended acidic with an average pH of 6.2 and an average ORP of -106 mV.
+This suggests that the effective lifetime of the NZVI and calcium carbonate amendments was at or near its end while the longer acting EVO remediation amendment continued to degrade into fatty acids.
 However, most of the chlorinated contaminants, originally present at concentrations as high as 500 mg/L, had been completely eliminated during the timeframe when appropriate bioremediation conditions were present.
 Of twenty on-site monitoring wells, eighteen had no contaminants above the commercial groundwater PCL.
 Exceptions were two monitoring wells in the treatment area that each had 0.4 mg/L residual VC (PCL = 0.2 mg/L).
 These two wells had 13.6 and 0.9 mg/L ethene suggesting that bioremediation was still active at a pH of about 6.0; this is possibly attributable to the extended pH range provided by the acid-tolerant used in the remediation program.